-- Real Estate Franchise and Operations-franchises the real estate brokerage businesses of three residential and one commercial brands, provides real estate brokerage services and facilitates employee relocations. - Mortgage Services-provides home buyers with mortgage services and title, appraisal and closing services. - Hospitality Services-facilitates the sale and development of vacation ownership interests, provides consumer financing to individuals purchasing these interests, facilitates the exchange of vacation ownership interests, operates nine lodging franchise systems and markets vacation rental properties in Europe. - Travel Distribution Services-provides primarily global distribution services for the travel industries and travel agency services. - Vehicle Services-operates and franchises the Company's vehicle rental businesses and provides commercial fleet management and fuel card services. - Financial Services-provides financial institution enhancement products and insurance-based and loyalty solutions, operates and franchises tax preparation services and provides a variety of membership programs.
+- Real Estate Franchise and Operations-franchises the real estate brokerage businesses of three residential and one commercial brands, provides real estate brokerage services and facilitates employee relocations. - Mortgage Services-provides home buyers with mortgage services and title, appraisal and closing services. - Hospitality Services-facilitates the sale and development of vacation ownership interests, provides consumer financing to individuals purchasing these interests, facilitates the exchange of vacation ownership interests, operates nine lodging franchise systems and markets vacation rental properties in Europe. - Travel Distribution Services-provides primarily global distribution services for the travel industries and travel agency services. - Vehicle Services-operates and franchises the Company's vehicle rental businesses and provides commercial fleet management and fuel card services. - Marketing Services (formerly, Financial Services)-provides insurance, membership, loyalty and enhancement products and services to financial institutions and other partners and their customers.

-Prior to January 1, 2004, the Company reported the results of its operations in five segments: Real Estate Services, Hospitality Services, Travel Distribution Services, Vehicle Services and Financial Services.
+Prior to January 1, 2004, the Company reported the results of its operations in five segments: Real Estate Services, Hospitality Services, Travel Distribution Services, Vehicle Services and Marketing Services.
 Effective January 1, 2004, in order to continue to improve the transparency of its financial results, the Company began reporting its mortgage and settlement services businesses as a separate reportable operating segment, Mortgage Services, and the remainder of its former Real Estate Services segment as the Real Estate Franchise and Operations segment.
 Accordingly, the segment information presented in Note 27-Segment Information herein has been revised to reflect this change.